microsoft/Kusto-Query-Language/doc/summarizeoperator.md

 | `make_bag()`, `make_bag_if()`, `make_list()`, `make_list_if()`, `make_set()`, `make_set_if()` | empty dynamic array              ([]) |
 | All others | null |

- When using these aggregates over entities which includes null values, the null values will be ignored and won't participate in the calculation (see examples below).
+ When using these aggregates over entities that includes null values, the null values will be ignored and won't participate in the calculation (see examples below).

 ## Examples